 So what does my story about not trying lobster have to do with the pictures I've posted for today?
 Perhaps not too much, it was just a memory I have of Cape Cod from a long time ago -- but I have read that gray seals do occasionally eat lobster!

 Long before we moved to the area, I was already looking up information about the wildlife I would be attempting to find and photograph once we arrived.
 I had read that gray seal populations have been steadily increasing along the coast, and that there are a few breeding sites near Cape Cod and the Islands.
 Large pinnipeds will always rank highly in my book, and I was excited to take my first trip into Cape Cod National Seashore to try to find them.
 The conditions weren't great, since it was heavy clouds and strong winds, but seeing a large group of these seals resting together on a sand bar just offshore was a lot of fun!
 I'm already planning a return trip for a late afternoon low tide to try to get some better photos of these delightful marine mammals in nice light.

-View more of my photos of seals and sea lions in my Marine Mammals Galleries.
+View more of my photos of gray seals in Cape Cod National Seashore.